Yonghee/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.0
 ##
 ```
-> *If the steps variable has a 'NA' value it takes the mean value of the interval, or value of itself*

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.